(

 Violet machine) The photolithographic step and scan machine that is used in state-of-the-art chip manufacturing.
 The machine generates extreme ultraviolet light and beams it through a photomask to create patterns on the layer of photoresist film coated on the wafer.

 More than a hundred wafers can be processed in an hour.
-The photomask (reticle) covers only a small area on the wafer, perhaps four or five chips, thus the wafer has to be moved under the lens many times (stepped) to complete the operation for a single layer.
+The photomask (reticle) covers only a small number of chips at one time, thus the wafer has to be moved under the lens many times (stepped) to complete the operation for a single layer.
 At each step, the reticle is scanned, hence the name "step and scan" machine or "scanner."
 See

 ASML,